-Mitral valve stenosis is in most cases a long-term sequel of rheumatic fever.
-The severity may depend on the remaining open area and determines which symptoms occur.
+Mitral valve stenosis is usually a long-term sequela of rheumatic fever.
+The severity may depend on the patent area of the mitral orifice and determines which symptoms occur.

 Mitral valve stenosis refers to a narrowing of the mitral valve, which obstructs the filling of the left ventricle.

-Because of the stenosis of mitral valve, the blood cannot flow properly into the left ventricle.
-Thus, this causes a blood stasis in the left atrium, and the blood flows back into the lungs to the pulmonary veins, and ultimately in the right heart.
+Because of the stenosis of the mitral valve, blood cannot flow properly into the left ventricle.
+This causes blood stasis in the left atrium, and blood flows back into the lungs to the pulmonary veins, and ultimately into the right heart.
 Therefore, there is a risk of right heart failure and an increased risk of atrial fibrillation due to the overstretching of the left atrium.
-Atrial fibrillation may increase risk of embolization and may result in acute ischemia if the legs, stroke or mesenteric ischemia
+Atrial fibrillation may increase the risk of embolization and may result in acute ischemia of the legs, stroke, or mesenteric ischemia

 The severity of the disease determines which symptoms occur.
 The expansion of the left atrium may lead to atrial fibrillation and thrombi, and therefore to arterial embolisms.
-Due to the congestion of the blood in the lungs, this leads to pulmonary hypertension with symptoms such as dyspnea and nocturnal cough.
+Due to the congestion of blood in the lungs, this leads to pulmonary hypertension with symptoms such as dyspnea and nocturnal cough.
 Signs of right heart failure may also occur.
-The reduced cardiac output leads to performance degradation, fatigue, and peripheral cyanoses.

 The progression of mitral valve stenosis depends on the severity.
 Pulmonary edema and right heart failure are the leading causes of death.
 Arterial and pulmonary embolisms are also complications that are potentially fatal.

-During auscultation, a loud first heart sound as well as a split second heart sound and a mitral opening snap can be heard.
-A mid diastolic rumbling murmur with can be best heard over the cardiac apex.
+During auscultation, a loud first heart sound, as well as a split-second heart sound and a mitral opening snap, can be heard.
+A mid-diastolic rumbling murmur can be best heard over the cardiac apex.
 A sign of reactive pulmonary regurgitation is the Graham Steel murmur.
 A presystolic crescendo murmur can be heard.

-An ECG may show a P with double peaks as well as a right ventricular hypertrophy mark, and a right axis deviation.
-A radiograph may also show a right heart enlargement as well as an enlarged left atrium, and a mitral configuration.
-During echocardiography, the valve can be readily assessed and a quantification of the grade of stenosis can be made.
-In addition, a cardiac catheterization can be performed for evaluation.
+An ECG may show a P with double peaks, as well as a right ventricular hypertrophy mark, and a right axis deviation.
+A radiograph may also show a right heart enlargement, as well as an enlarged left atrium, and a mitral configuration.
+During echocardiography, the valve can be readily assessed and quantification of the grade of stenosis can be made.
+In addition, cardiac catheterization can be performed for evaluation.